Bortus-AI/Universal-S3-File-Version-Pruner/README.md

 - [Contributing](#contributing)
 - [Support](#support)

-## Disclaimer
+## **Disclaimer**

-**Ensure you test the script in a safe environment to avoid any accidental data loss.**
+**IMPORTANT: Ensure you test the script in a safe environment to avoid any accidental data loss.
+Use the dry run mode initially to simulate the deletion process without actually removing any files.
+This feature helps you understand what the script will do before any changes affect your data.**

 ## Prerequisites

-Before running the script, ensure you have AWS CLI v2 and jq installed on your system.
+Before running the script, ensure you have AWS CLI v2 and jq installed on your system, and they are the latest versions or the versions compatible with the script.

 ### Installing AWS CLI v2

-Follow the official AWS guide to install AWS CLI v2 on your system or use the commands bellow:
+Follow the official AWS guide to install AWS CLI v2 on your system or use the commands below:

 [AWS CLI v2 Installation](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 ```sh